Water Chemistry Water Chemistry — Can Pool Chemicals Cause a Rash? Complete Guide & Solutions

 Low pH Problems

 pH below 7.2 creates acidic conditions that are particularly harsh on skin and eyes.
-Acidic water allows chlorine to become more aggressive, essentially creating a mild chemical burn effect on sensitive skin.
+Acidic water (low pH) is itself irritating to skin and eyes and is corrosive to surfaces and equipment, so keep pH in the 7.2-7.8 range for comfort and balance.
 The ideal pH range is 7.4-7.6, where chlorine is effective but not overly harsh.

 Chloramine Buildup